All Products

 Evaluate technology

-• ApsaraMQ for RabbitMQ and open source RabbitMQ differ in terms of features, services, performance, exchanges, and queues.
+• ApsaraMQ for RabbitMQ and open source RabbitMQ differ in terms of features, service and performance, exchanges, and queues.
 Before you migrate an open source RabbitMQ cluster to an ApsaraMQ for RabbitMQ instance, check the differences and evaluate whether the features provided by ApsaraMQ for RabbitMQ meet your expectations.
 For information about the differences between ApsaraMQ for RabbitMQ and open source RabbitMQ, see Comparison between ApsaraMQ for RabbitMQ and open source RabbitMQ.

 • ApsaraMQ for RabbitMQ imposes limits on clusters, API operations, and string characters.
 When you use ApsaraMQ for RabbitMQ, you cannot exceed the limits.
 Before you migrate an open source RabbitMQ cluster to an ApsaraMQ for RabbitMQ instance, evaluate whether the limits meet your business requirements.
-For more information, see Instance editions.
+For more information, see Instance types.

 Evaluate costs